Cape Byron Management uses sustainably sourced biomass fuels which are low carbon, cost effective and renewable.

 Cape Byron Management’s policy is designed to ensure that we can verify that the biomass consumed in our generation facilities has been legally produced and is environmentally sustainable.

 Throughout its cycle, biomass absorbs carbon dioxide from the atmosphere and, through the process of photosynthesis, stores it as energy.
 Biomass, such as crops and trees, are naturally replenishing, whether through natural re-growth or plantation plantings.
-In this way, biomass maintains carbon equilibrium.
+In this way, biomass helps maintain carbon equilibrium.

 Sustainability principles implemented by Cape Byron Management ensures we comply, as a minimum, with the sustainability requirements being introduced by the Australian government and the regulatory and policy initiatives developing domestically.